StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 This guide focuses on configuring a PV using an NFS server, with an example for [AWS Elastic File System (EFS)](https://aws.amazon.com/efs/).

-### 1. Ensure all users can access files on the shared filesystem
+### Step 1: Ensure all users can access files on the shared filesystem

 At runtime, Cortex and its jobs run on different pods and may use different user IDs (UIDs) and group IDs (GIDs):